8 Tips For Washing Your Hair With Scalp Psoriasis

 Manage your weight to prevent psoriasis flare-ups, as obesity is linked to an increased risk.
 Adopt a balanced diet and engage in regular physical activity to maintain a healthy weight and support overall skin health.

-Incorporating these preventative measures into your hair care routine and lifestyle can help minimize the risk of scalp psoriasis flare-ups and promote scalp health.
-Consult with a healthcare professional or registered dietitian for personalized recommendations tailored to your needs.
+Moreover, incorporating these preventative measures into your hair care routine and lifestyle can significantly help minimize the risk of scalp psoriasis flare-ups while also promoting scalp health.
+Therefore, it’s important to consult with a healthcare professional or registered dietitian for personalized recommendations that are carefully tailored to your individual needs.

 Washing your hair with a shampoo bar that targets scalp psoriasis will help treat and prevent symptoms.
 But other shampoos are not designed for daily use.
 If your read the directions on most brands, they suggest using their shampoo twice weekly unless your doctor suggests otherwise.